Carlisle Lake District Airport: Purchase by the local authorities

 In 1960 Cumberland County Council purchased the site and renamed it Carlisle Airport.
 After a short refurbishment programme it was licensed in 1961 for training purposes and civilian flights to destinations including London, the Channel Islands, Belfast and the Isle of Man.
 In 1968 the airport was transferred to Carlisle City Council.
 Most of the original RAF structures remain intact today, although a lack of investment and maintenance has restricted much of the perimeter road, as well as shortening and weight restricting the runways.

 During the early 1980s Carlisle Airport was used by Specialist Flight Training to train military pilots in helicopters and fixed wing aircraft.
 Notably, the training of Iraqi pilots for the Iran-Iraq War was a key part of the programme.
-Specialist Flight Training had at least seven Gazelle helicopters which, at the time were registered sequentially from G-SFTA to G-SFTG together with at least two Firecracker fixed wing aircraft registered, at that time, as G-SFTR and G-SFTS.
+Specialist Flight Training had at least seven Aérospatiale Gazelle helicopters together with at least two NDN Firecracker fixed wing aircraft.
 The trainee pilots had a reputation locally for being slightly reckless with various incidents occurring during the period that Specialist Flight Training were operational at the airport.

 In 1997, the council agreed to extend the runway to allow Boeing 737s to land into a new air-cargo hub, but the proposal collapsed.